ts4z/barge-rulebook/src/big-blind-ante.md

 The "which comes first" problem has been contentious for many years among the TDA.
 In 2024, the TDA changed RP-11 and recommended that the blinds would come first.
 Previously, in 2022, there was no recommendation, and in 2019, they recommended the ante came first.
+Paying the ante first makes more logical sense, but this rule gives a short stack a better chance at survival: if they pay only the ante, they can only win the ante; but if they pay the big blind, they can double up.